Plant-Net/HIVE/README.md

                         indicate the input file/s extension -sep SEPARATOR, --separator SEPARATOR
-                        indicate the separator character for columns in input data --minmax              indicate wether to apply or not the MinMaxScaler [0,1] range -ep EPOCHS, --epochs EPOCHS
+                        indicate the separator character for columns in input data --minmax              indicate whether to apply or not the MinMaxScaler [0,1] range -ep EPOCHS, --epochs EPOCHS
                         indicate the number of epochs for the VAE training -en ENCODER [ENCODER ...], --encoder ENCODER [ENCODER ...]